roccomuso/price-monitoring/README.md

 #### watchPrices(cb)

 Start watching for Prices, the `callback` is called once all the parsers retrieved all the products prices.
 The callback returns the current round number.
+If called multiple times it will not take effect.

+#### isWatchingPrices()

+Return `true` if the price watch operation is running, `false` otherwise.

 #### stop()